FRC4607/Spatial-AI/models/README.md

 ## Models

 This folder contains models built for various FRC games.
 They are organized by game year and training date.
 The symbolic link `model` points to the model that will be loaded by the inference engine at runtime.
-This design allows you to switch models simply by updating the symbolic link, without modifying the runtime logic.
+This design allows you to switch models simply by updating the symbolic link, without modifying any of the Python scripts.

-> **Note:** This assumes the model family (e.g. YOLOv5 vs YOLOv8) has not changed.
+> ⚠️ Note: This assumes the model family (e.g. YOLOv5 vs YOLOv8) has not changed.

 ## 📂 Models Structure